Got a question to ask? Here are the answers to some of our most popular questions we get asked.

 Q: Can I visit my donkey?

 A: Yes.
-Our adoption donkeys all live at centres open to the public.
+Our adoption donkeys all live at regional centres open to the public.
 Although visitors will be unable to enter the donkeys’ paddocks, you are more than welcome to stroke them over the fence if they come over to say hello.
 When visiting, please check the opening times for each centre.

 Q: How long will my adoption pack take to arrive?

 A: We know you’re eagerly awaiting the arrival of your adoption pack, but please allow up to 14 days for UK delivery.
 International deliveries may take longer.
 In the meantime, why not take a look at the Adopt a Donkey Facebook page?

 Q: Has my payment gone through?